weiyifan1023/Neeko/README.md

 ```

 ### 2. Use a pretrained transformer encoder model to generate role embeddings
-Here, we take [DeBERTa-v3-large](https://huggingface.co/microsoft/deberta-v3-large) as an example.
+Here, we take S-Bert as an example.
 ```
 python embd_roles.py \
-    --encoder_path /path/to/your/deberta-v3-large \
+    --encoder_path /path/to/your/s-bert \
     --seed_data_path /path/to/your/seed_data \
     --save_path /path/to/save/your/role_embds
 ```